Popsy (short story): Plot summary

 Continuing his standard procedure for the kidnappings, Sheridan lures the boy into his van, handcuffs him and drives off to make his delivery.
 On his way to the drop-off point, the boy shows unusual strength, biting Sheridan hard enough to leave two deep marks on his hand, as well as nearly ripping out the steel bar he is handcuffed to.
-In addition to these demonstrations of strength, the boy makes odd comments about his Popsy, such as his ability to find him and his ability to fly.
+In addition to these demonstrations of strength, the boy makes odd comments about his Popsy, such as his ability to find him and to fly.
 By the time they are nearing their destination, night has fallen, and Sheridan sees an odd shape swoop by overhead.
-The boy claims this is his Popsy, and although Sheridan does not immediately believe it, he becomes nervous.
-Moments later, a wing covers the windshield and the door is ripped off, revealing a frightening and horrific, bat-like creature which slits Sheridan's throat and feeds his blood to the child.
+The boy claims this is Popsy, and although Sheridan does not immediately believe it, he becomes nervous.
+Moments later, a wing covers the windshield and the door is ripped off, revealing a frightening and horrific bat-like creature which slits Sheridan's throat and feeds his blood to the child.